sunjay/turtle/docs/guide/example-square.md

 ![turtle square]({% link assets/images/guide/example-square/square.png %}){: .figborder .figlimitsize}

 All squares have four sides.
-Each of their inner angles are 90 degrees.
+Each of their inner angles are 90&deg;.
 That means that much like with the triangle, we'll be trying to draw our square by drawing a line, rotating, and then drawing again until we complete the shape.